Carlos Bustos: Managerial career

 For the opening tournament in 2014, he joined Club Deportivo Guadalajara, one of the most important and historic teams of Mexican football, reaching the quarterfinals of the COPA MX.
 He resigned as head coach of Guadalajara after only winning two of the first ten games in Apertura 2014.

 In late 2015, Dorados de Sinaloa made use of his services to lead the team in the ASCENSO MX tournament, in which he obtained the title of champion against Atlético San Luis playing as a visitor.
 With this title, Dorados de Sinaloa was able to play the final against the champion of the previous season.
 On 23 May, Bustos and Dorados de Sinaloa defeated Necaxa, playing as a visitor, returning the team to the first division of Mexican football after a nine-year absence.

 In early 2016, he was in charge of Cafetaleros de Tapachula, another team from the ASCENSO MX league.
 In late 2016, he was hired by Atletico San Luis from the ASCENSO MX league, reaching the semifinals of COPA MX with this team.

 In 2017, he advised and trained the San Francisco United F.C. in California, United States.

 From January 2018 to December 2019, he coached the Club Deportivo Universidad de San Martin de Porres squad, the Liga 1 team.
 This project was characterized by the participation almost entirely of young players; Bustos debuted more than 18 players within those two years.

 On Monday, 2 December 2019, he was announced as the new coach of Arequipa's team FBC Melgar.
 On 24 September 2020, following the loss to rival Cienciano, the club announced that they would be parting ways with Bustos.

 Bustos was named manager of Alianza Lima for the 2021 season.
 On 11 September 2022, Alianza Lima announced they part ways from the first team after winning the League last year.

 On 19 February 2023, Bustos switched teams and countries again, after being named in charge of Blooming.
+He left the club by mutual consent on 20 October 2024, and took over The Strongest the following 17 April.

+On 10 July 2025, Bustos left The Strongest, and took over Deportivo Garcilaso back in Peru the following day.